Wasserstein Graph Distance Based on $L_1$-Approximated Tree Edit Distance between Weisfeiler-Lehman Subtrees: Introduction

-Motivated by these observations, we increase the structural descriptive power with a policy of incorporating structural information without disrupting the mechanism of the WL test.
-Specifically, according to the WL test mechanism, we introduce a WL subtree, a subgraph consisting of a node and its neighborhood structure.
-The concept of a WL subtree was originally mentioned in the paper~\cite{shervashidze2011weisfeiler}.
-It is a rooted unordered tree corresponding to the updated node label obtained from the WL test.
-In earlier studies, WL subtrees have been used only to interpret the WL kernel and to analyze the expressive power of message-massing type GNNs~\cite{sato2020survey}.
-In this paper, we treat them as structural features that nodes possess.
-This treatment is the first step to differentiating our proposed method from others.
-In addition, using WL subtrees to define the node metric resolves the difficulty by which the WL test emphasizes only node label consistency.
-It further overcomes the problem of the simplicity of the measurement function between subgraphs.
+Motivated by the observations mentioned above, we aim to enhance the descriptive power of structural information without disrupting the mechanism of the WL test.
+Specifically, we introduce a WL subtree, a subgraph consisting of a node and its neighborhood structure, in accordance with the mechanism of the WL test.
+The WL subtree is a rooted unordered tree that corresponds to the node label obtained from the WL test.
+The concept of the WL subtree was originally proposed by~\citep{shervashidze2011weisfeiler}, and in earlier studies, WL subtrees were used only to interpret the WL kernel and analyze the expressive power of GNNs~\cite{sato2020survey}.
+In this paper, however, we treat them as structural information of node neighborhoods, which differentiates our proposed method from others.
+We will discuss further details later and summarize our key contributions as follows: \begin{itemize} \item We clarify that the WL test cannot preserve inter-node connection information, and we demonstrate that the metric based on the WL test is coarse. \item We introduce the WL subtree as structural information in the neighborhood of a node, which enables us to define the tree edit distance between nodes.
+To compare WL subtrees, we use $L_1$-approximated tree edit distance ($L_1$-TED) in this paper. \item We design a tree hash function and ensure that the probability of hash collision is theoretically low.
+Additionally, we propose a fast algorithm for computing $L_1$-TED using this tree hash function. \item We propose a new fine-grained graph metric, Wasserstein Weisfeiler-Lehman Subtree (WWLS) distance, which can numerically represent slight structural differences. \end{itemize}